-Fasenra should be administered via subcutaneous injection only by a healthcare professional.
+Fasenra is intended for use under the guidance of a healthcare provider.
 Monitoring of patients after administration for hypersensitivity-type reactions (e.g., anaphylaxis, angioedema, urticaria, rash) after each injection is recommended.
 One trial found that most patients and caregivers could administer benralizumab using the prefilled syringe in their home environment (Ferguson GT, et al. 2017).
-No formal drug interaction studies have been conducted and none are anticipated based on benlizumab's mechanism of action.
+No formal drug interaction studies have been conducted and none are anticipated based on benralizumab's mechanism of action.
 Cytochrome P450 enzymes, efflux pumps, and protein-binding mechanisms are not involved in the clearance of benralizumab.

 Safety of concurrent use of Nucala, Cinqair, Fasenra, and Dupixent with other monoclonal antibodies used to treat inflammation (TNF-inhibitors, interleukin antagonists, etc.) has not been established.
 Warnings and precautions include hypertensive reactions (e.g., anaphylaxis, angioedema), parasitic (Helminth) infection, and reduction in corticosteroid dosage (not to discontinue systemic or inhaled corticosteroid abruptly upon initiation of therapy, must decrease gradually, if appropriate).